 What equipment do I need for the online MSW?

-Online MSW students MUST take all of their coursework fully online to be eligible for the lower online tuition/fee rate.
-If online MSW students register for a seated or hybrid course, they will be charged the full on-campus rate for ALL courses that semester.
+Online MSW students must take all coursework fully online to be eligible for the lower online tuition/fee rate.
+If online MSW students register for a seated or hybrid course, they will be charged the full on-campus rate for all courses that semester.

 Online MSW